byu-oit/web-cdn/README.md

 template) as the `build_role`.
 6. Update the certificate ARN and URL for the appropriate stage in the infrastructure section of [main-config.yml](main-config.yml).
-7. Create two parameters in SSM Parameter Store:
+7. Create the following parameters in SSM Parameter Store:
-  - `/web-community-cdn/{env}/slack-webhook`: The webhook CDN update alerts should be sent to
+  - `web-community-cdn.{env}.slack-webhook`: The webhook CDN update alerts should be sent to
-  - `/web-community-cdn/{env}/slack-channel`: The channel CDN update alerts should be sent to
+  - `web-community-cdn.{env}.slack-channel`: The channel CDN update alerts should be sent to
 8. Reach out to an AWS admin to deploy the Handel CodePipeline.
 Wait for it to complete successfully before continuing.
 9. Copy the validation CNAME record from the original hosted zone create to the hosted zone (with the same name) created by CloudFormation.